P-Layer-app/download/README.md

    - `Password`
    - `Bitrate`
 5. In `Metadata`, optionally enable `Use external metadata output` (available in PRO only).
-6. Open `External Metadata` tab and fill:
+6. Open `Advanced -> Streaming Integration` and fill:
    - `Host`
    - `Port`
    - `Mount`
    - `Admin Username`
    - `Admin Password`
 7. Click `Send Test Metadata` to verify endpoint access.
+8. Optional (PRO): open `Advanced -> MIDI Control`.
+9. In `MIDI Control`:
+   - turn on `Enable MIDI`
+   - select a MIDI input device
+   - click `Learn` for `Play`, `Pause`, and `Next`, then move/press the desired hardware control
+10. Use `Clear mapping` to reset MIDI transport mappings if needed.

 Result:

 1. `STREAM` button in Studio can start real Icecast stream output.
-2. If `Use external metadata output` is enabled and PRO is active, metadata is sent through the external HTTP route configured in `Settings -> External Metadata`.
+2. If `Use external metadata output` is enabled and PRO is active, metadata is sent through the external HTTP route configured in `Settings -> Advanced -> Streaming Integration`.
 3. Without PRO, this toggle is locked and a PRO warning is shown.
+4. Without PRO, `Enable MIDI` is also locked in `Advanced -> MIDI Control` and shows `Requires PRO license`.

 ## Step 5.
 Exit Settings